rogervaas/keycloak-authz/README.md

 For the AuthZ Server, albums are resources that must be protected based on a set of rules that may define who and how can access them.
 In turn, resources belong to a specific resource server, in this case to the *photoz-restful-api*.

-The resources are also associated with a set of scopes that define a specific access context such as a operation that can be performed on them.
+The resources are also associated with a set of scopes that define a specific access context.

 In this case, albums have three main scopes: